III. Policies: History

 H. Other General Considerations:

-1. The History bibliographer coordinates purchasing with other bibliographers in the Libraries when there is an overlap of subjects.
-This is particularly the case with Archaeology, Anthropology and Ethnography, Classics, Minority Studies, Political Science, Undergraduate, and Women’s Studies.
+1. The History librarian coordinates purchasing with other subject specialists in the Libraries when there is an overlap of subjects.
+This is particularly the case with Archaeology, Anthropology and Ethnography, Classics, Ethnic Studies, Political Science, and Women and Gender Studies.

 2. Duplicate holdings of imprints are discouraged.
 Retrospective purchasing of previous editions of titles already held in the collection is discouraged unless determined to have additional scholarly value.
 New editions are generally collected only when they contain significant new/revised content.

-4. Textbooks and readers intended for class use are not collected unless determined to be of long-term value to the collection.
+5. Textbooks and readers intended for classroom use are not collected unless determined to be of long-term value to the collection.

 III.
 Observations and Qualifications by Subject and LC Class